-Rumor: HTC Sensation is the tablet version of Sense UIAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: HTC Sensation is the tablet version of Sense UIAlex Wagner - Editorial Director of News and Content

 HTC is known for the Sense user interface on their Windows Mobile and, more recently, Android smartphones, and a recent trademark filing may have revealed that they're planning to use a similar skin on their upcoming tablets.
 According to a European filing, the company is trying to trademark "HTC Sensation," which on its own is a pretty good indicator that it's something Sense-related.
 Upon further inspection, though, the description in the filing gives us even more evidence that Sensation could be the name of a tablet UI: "user interface software; computer hardware and software for user interfacing, telecommunications and telecommunications services."
 The full description is as follows: